 pages for details.

-- With support from The Andrew W. Mellon Foundation, the ACM-Mellon Post-doctoral Fellowships place new PhDs in two-year teaching and research residencies on campuses of the ACM member colleges.
-The program combines campus-based mentoring with consortial orientation and workshops to introduce Fellows to the challenges and rewards of teaching, scholarship, and professional development in the residential liberal arts college.
+- With support from the Mellon Foundation, the ACM-Mellon Post-doctoral Fellowships placed new PhDs in two-year teaching and research residencies on campuses of the ACM member colleges.
+The program, which ran from 2009-10 through 2013-14, combined campus-based mentoring with consortial orientation and workshops to introduce Fellows to the challenges and rewards of teaching, scholarship, and professional development in the residential liberal arts college.